BlueSquare23/johnlradford.io/essays/the_myth_of_american_exceptionalism.md

 <iframe width="100%" src="https://www.youtube.com/embed/RJLA2_Ho7X0?t=1796" title="Project Cybersyn &amp; The CIA Coup in Chile (Full Documentary by Plastic Pills)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This is a Pattern, Not an Exception!

+This list is not comprehensive but illustrative.
+It reveals that many of America's gravest moral failures were not accidents or the work of "a few bad apples," but were often official policy, enabled by law, fueled by racism or ideological fervor, and defended by appeals to necessity or superiority.

+<iframe width="100%" src="https://www.youtube.com/embed/V_rnL_xBcDA" title="Gaza before and after: new video shows extent of Israel&#39;s destruction" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Part 3.
 American Culture

+Now you might say:

+"Well okay, but that's the Government, not the people.
+Sure American business and political elites are conspiring to topple world governments and engineer human tragedies.
+But that's not you and me doing any of that.
+What makes America really number 1 is our culture!"

+So lets discuss that.

 We're all aware of the sort of paradox of America's multi-cultural identity.
 The best culture in the world, yet its just a recycling of every other culture.